Banbridge: History

 Banbridge, home to the "Star of the County Down", is a relatively young town, first entering recorded history around 1691 during the aftermath of the struggle between William III and James II.
 An Outlawry Court was set up in the town to deal with the followers of James.
 The town grew up around the site where the main road from Belfast to Dublin crossed the River Bann over an Old Bridge which was situated where the present bridge now stands.

 The town owes its success to flax and the linen industry, becoming the principal linen producing district in Ireland by 1772 with a total of 26 bleachgreens along the Bann.
 By 1820 the town was the centre of the 'Linen Homelands' and its prominence grew when it became a staging post on the mail coach route between Dublin and Belfast.
 A gift of £500 from the Marquis of Downshire around this time helped to alleviate some problems with the steepness of the road and paid for significant improvements.
 This industry has now greatly diminished in prominence, but Banbridge still has three of the major producers in Ulster; Weavers, Thomas Ferguson & Co, and John England Irish Linen.

-Recently, Banbridge has been twinned with Ruelle in France.
+In 1994, Banbridge was twinned with Ruelle-sur-Touvre in Nouvelle-Aquitaine, France.

 The Burnings of 1920

 In 1920, Banbridge saw violence related to the ongoing Irish War of Independence and partition of Ireland.
 On 17 July, the Irish Republican Army (IRA) assassinated British colonel Gerald Smyth in Cork.
 He had ordered police officers to shoot civilians if they did not immediately obey orders.
 In a 17 June 1920 speech at the Listowel, County Kerry Royal Irish Constabulary station Smyth is quoted as saying: "The more you shoot, the better I will like you, and I assure you no policeman will get into trouble for shooting any man."
 Smyth was from a wealthy Banbridge family, and his large funeral was held there on 21 July.
 After Smyth's funeral, about 3,000 Protestant loyalists took to the streets of Banbridge and wreaked revenge on the Catholic community.
 Many Catholic homes and businesses were attacked, burned and looted, despite police being present.
 A large mob of loyalists, some of them armed, attacked and tried to break into the home of a republican family.
 The father fired on the mob, killing Protestant William Sterritt.
 A local Orange lodge was later named in his honour.
 Hundreds of Catholic factory workers were also forced from their jobs, and many Catholic families fled Banbridge.
 Calm was restored after the British Army were deployed in the town.
 In the summer of 1920 sectarian rioting occurred in several other towns/cities in east Ulster: Belfast, Dromore and Newtownards.
-This period of communal violence has been referred to as the Belfast Pogrom.